acl-401-js-fall-2017/classwork/week04_Auth-Aggregate/class19_deploy-project/PROJECT.md

 * You have a week, product won't be maintained
 * Physical distance has impact on communication
 * Best for project week:
-    * parallelize and contribute individually
+    * work in parallel and contribute individually
-    * yet use each other to get unstuck
+    * yet use each other to get unstuck, discuss, decide, etc.
+* All about pace

 ## How to work
 * Prefer doing to talking about (do as you talk)